eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/topic.rst

 Topic to match and start communicating.
 In that sense, the Topic acts as a description for a data flow.

-Publications are always linked to a single Topic, while subscriptions are linked to a broader concept of :ref:`dds_layer_topic_topicDescription`.
+Publications are always linked to a single :ref:`dds_layer_topic_topic`, while subscriptions are linked to a broader concept of :ref:`dds_layer_topic_topicDescription`.

 .. figure:: /01-figures/topic_class_diagram.svg